- Page 1 GoPro Hero 5 Black

 Going on holiday is always the perfect time to test out an action camera such as the GoPro Hero 5 Black.
-So when I booked in two weeks in Vietnam, I figured it would be opportune to break out what I initially described as GoPro’s “best camera to date” for another spin.
+So when I booked in two weeks in Vietnam, I figured it would be opportune to break out what was then GoPro’s “best camera to date” for another spin.

 During those two weeks, I used the GoPro Hero 5 Black in a number of different scenarios and with a range of mounts.
 It followed me into the sea and hotel pool.
 I strapped it to my chest and stuck it to my helmet while riding a moped through cities and rough terrain, and I shot handheld while under duress from some rather aggressive monkeys.